ebkarlson404/CreationKitAuditTool/README.md

 Then go to your Starfield Installation Folder and create a folder named `XBOX` and then within that folder a subfolder named `Data`.

+When one runs the Creation Kit Audit Tool, ensure that the XBox WEM Folder is set to the `XBOX` folder that you created inside your Starfield Installtion Folder.

-Once this is done, when one uses the `Audio | Process Local Voice WAVs` or `Audio | Build Soundbank for Active File` tool in Creation
-Kit to process `.WAV` files into `.WEM` files, it will create *both* the PC and XBox WEM files in a single pass, placing the XBox WEM files into the alternate directory paths specified in the `CreationKitCustom.ini` file above.
-One can then configure that `XBox WEM Path` in the Creation Kit Audit Tool and when the tool generates the platform-specific ACHLIST packing lists, the PC
-ACHLIST file will pack the WEM files from the standard directory tree and the XBox ACHLIST file will pack the WEM files from the alternate XBox directory tree.
+Now when one uses the `Audio | Process Local Voice WAVs` or `Audio | Build Soundbank for Active File` tool in Creation Kit to process `.WAV` files into `.WEM` files, it will create *both* the PC and XBox WEM files in a single pass, placing the XBox WEM files into the alternate directory paths specified in the `CreationKitCustom.ini` file above.
+The Creation Kit Audit Tool will detect both files and add them to the audit log for the plugin.
+When one uses the Creation Kit Audit Tool to generate the ACHLIST packing lists for the plugin, it will create two such lists - one for the PC platform that packs the PC WEM files, and one for the XBox platform that packs the XBox WEM files.
+One can pull these ACHLIST files into Creation Kit to generate the two, platform-specific, `BA2` archive files to distributed your plugin to both platforms.

 # Quick Start Instructions
 1. Ensure that you have a properly deployed Starfield Creation Kit